 This effectively prevents direct contact of the electric outlets with different objects and fingers.

 PLUS, one other benefit of these electrical outlet covers is they are not easily pulled out by small hands.

 These electrical outlet covers from PandaEar are durable and made from PP quality plastic, making them free of BPA.

 If you’re worried you won’t be able to remove the outlet plugs yourself, they are designed to have a hidden concave edge to let parents safely remove the covers without the use of tools.

-What we really like about having plastic outlet covers is that they are NOT expensive, which makes it more affordable to buy in bulk.
+What I really like about having plastic outlet covers is that they are NOT expensive, which makes it more affordable to buy in bulk.

 This makes baby-proofing electrical outlets achievable for many!